-Check out their Retirement Planner tool, which allows you to “Build, manage and forecast your retirement in one convenient location…” The easy-to-understand dashboard uses graphs that show where you’re at and where you can improve, taking one step at a time toward building your retirement fund.
+Personal Capital also provides a Retirement Planner tool which allows you to “Build, manage and forecast your retirement in one convenient location…” and an easy-to-understand dashboard which uses graphs showing where you’re at and where you can improve, taking one step at a time toward building your retirement fund.

-With Stash, you create your own retirement account, either as a Roth or Traditional.
-If you don’t know which one to use, the app will walk you through the process of choosing the right one.
-What’s more, they clearly explain the benefits and drawbacks of each one on their website, so you can educate yourself.
+With Stash, you create your own individual retirement account (IRA), either as a Roth or traditional.
+If you don’t know which one to use, the app will walk you through the process of choosing the right one for you.
+Stash explains the benefits and drawbacks of each one on their website, so you can educate yourself.

-Investment made easy.
-In fact, as easy as investing your spare change.
+Investment is made easy with this app—in fact, as easy as investing your spare change.
 The idea is simple: Acorns rounds up your leftover change from everyday purchases into monthly investments.
-This is called “micro-investing” and it allows you to work toward retirement with little-to-no effort.
+This is called “micro-investing” and it’s one of the best apps to save for retirement with little-to-no effort.